modrzejewski/beyond-rpa/README.md

-**Beyond-rpa** performs electronic single-point energy calculations using the random-phase approximation (RPA) methods with corrections expressed via simplified coupled-cluster amplitudes (see ref.
-1).
+**Beyond-rpa** performs electronic single-point energy calculations using the random-phase approximation (RPA) methods with higher-order corrections expressed via simplified coupled-cluster amplitudes.
 While **beyond-rpa** can be applied to any system, the algorithms and numerical thresholds have been hand-tuned for a numerically-stable calculation of 100s or 1000s of small energy terms in the many-body expansion of the crystal lattice energy: